kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

     }
     ```

 2. Send an event manually to trigger the function.
-In the first example, a [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/spec.md) is sent directly to the Event Mesh.
-The second example shows an event which also reaches the Event Mesh, but before that it is translated byt the compatibility layer to the format compliant with the CloudEvents specification.
-For details on CloudEvents, exposed endpoints, and compatibility layer read about [event processing and delivery](/components/event-mesh/#details-event-processing-and-delivery).
+The first example shows the implementation introduced with Kyma 1.11 release, where a [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/spec.md) is sent directly to the Event Mesh.
+In the second example, an event also reaches the Event Mesh, but before that it is modified by the compatibility layer to the format compliant with the CloudEvents specification.
+This solution ensures compatibility if your events follow a format other than CloudEvents, or you used the Event Bus available before 1.11.

+> **TIP:** For details on CloudEvents, exposed endpoints, and compatibility layer, read about [event processing and delivery](/components/event-mesh/#details-event-processing-and-delivery).

     <div tabs name="examples" group="test=trigger">
       <details>
       <summary label="CloudEvents">
-      Send CloudEvents to Event Mesh
+      Send CloudEvents directly to Event Mesh
       </summary>

     ```bash